by TeachThought Staff

 In some schools, high school newspapers just aren’t getting the attention they used to, as students are often glued to phones, tablets, and laptops much more regularly than anything representing real paper.
 Some school newspapers are now using Twitter as a way to aggregate news information, tweet stories as they happen, and interact with their audience through questions and polls.
 Freedom High student journalists in Pennsylvania’s Bethlehem Township often live-tweet updates about football games right from the stands, sharing news for those who can’t make it to the game.

-Adam Taylor’s class at Nashville’s Overton High School connects with students half a world away in Pakistan, and they’re quite enthusiastic about it.
+Adam Taylor’s class at Nashville’s Overton High School connected with students half a world away in Pakistan, and they’re quite enthusiastic about it.
 The two classes discuss student voices in school, cultural stereotypes, and more, learning what life is like outside of their own classroom and culture.
 Taylor’s idea has been quite popular, and is even such a great draw that students are willing to come in early to school for the discussions.

-One nonprofit group, Jersey Cares, targets tweets to find volunteers to fill their recruitment needs, and has found that many high schoolers answer the call.
+One non-profit group, Jersey Cares, targets tweets to find volunteers to fill their recruitment needs, and has found that many high schoolers answer the call.
 High school groups use Twitter to locate projects in their area where they can help out, since so many nonprofits are speaking out and asking for help on the social media service.

 In California, Half Moon Bay High School history students can actually have fun with their quizzes, which take place on Twitter.
 Teacher Mike Putnam uses the social media service to ask fun questions that students answer, such as, “Who would you rather have dinner with?
 Adams, Jefferson, or Washington?”